skills/github-pages/README.md

 <details id=5>
 <summary><strong>:shipit: Step 5: Merge your pull request</strong></summary>

-### Nice work friend :header:!
+### Nice work friend :heart:!
 People will be reading your blog in no time!

 You can now [merge](https://help.github.com/articles/github-glossary/#merge) your pull request!